S3-working-group/s3-practical-guide/S3-practical-guide.md

 ![right,fit](img/agreements/selection.png)

-**A group process for selecting a person for a role on the strength of the reason, rather than according to majority.**
+**A group process for selecting a person for a role on the strength of the reason.**

+Instead of simply assigning people for roles, or making a choice based only on majority, use the role selection process to:

+- tap collective intelligence by hearing and deliberating on reasons for nominations
+- increase ownership over the decision
+- ensure support for the role keeper by those affected.

+---

+## Role Selection (…)

 **1. Present Role Description:** If possible, send out the role’s domain description in advance.